Tate Britain presents the largest survey show of work by William Blake, in the UK

-The shadowy world (usually room-sized) of Kara Elizabeth Walker (b.
-1960) gently beguiles the viewer into believing that they are looking at historical tableaux, only to shock them as they draw nearer.
+The shadowy world (usually room-sized) of Kara Elizabeth Walker, born on 26th November, 1969, gently beguiles the viewer into believing that they are looking at historical tableaux, only to shock them as they draw nearer.
 The perfect scene of plantation life in the antebellum South, however, comes apart upon closer scrutiny, for the shadow figures defecate, suck, and ejaculate, as they revel in all kinds of erotic, sadistic, and masochistic acts.

 Walker’s shadow figures are far removed from the quaint 18th century ‘cheap alternative’ to the portrait miniature, which emerged in France and the rest of Europe, where skilled specialist artists could cut a high-quality bust portrait.
 She contemporised and brings in a strong critique of the plantation culture without losing her sharp sense of wit and humor.